 Outlines of the exam topics and sample exams are available using the links above.
-Additional information may be obtained from the members of the examining committee.
+You can get additional information from the members of your examining committee.

 Students who do not obtain satisfactory results will be required to do one of the following:

 - Retake the exam (allowed only once)

 - Complete remedial courses and attain a grade of A or B

 - Drop out of the Ph.D. program

 The decision on which course of action to take rests with the examining committee.

 These examinations are designed to assess the suitability of a Ph.D. student for research in a specific area and will therefore focus on advanced topics covered in graduate-level courses or research papers.
 Satisfactory completion of these examinations is required for Ph.D. candidacy.
 The exams should be taken before you start your Ph.D. research and after the satisfactory completion of the qualifying exams.
 Typically, students take these exams after the completion of all or most of the courses included in their Ph.D. program.